Books

 Bad Blood

-Bad Blood is the shocking story of Elizabeth Holmes‘ company, Theranos.
-In addition to the book I recommend listening to the podcast, The Dropout, and HBO special, The Inventor.
-I can’t wait for the movie!
+Bad Blood is the shocking story of Elizabeth Holmes' company, Theranos.
+In addition to the book I recommend listening to the podcast and Hulu series.

 Command and Control

-Command and Control oscillates between the terrifying history of atomic weapons, and the 1980 Damascus Titan missle accident.
+Command and Control oscillates between the terrifying history of atomic weapons, and the 1980 Damascus Titan missile accident.

-Creative Selection is Ken Kocienda’s story of the original iPhone’s design and development process.
+Creative Selection is Ken Kocienda's story of the original iPhone's design and development process with a focus on a feature we constantly use but not necessarily think about: the keyboard.

 Ender's Game